Swiftaim/A-Star/README.md

-This is simple demo of the A* algorithm.
+This is a simple demo of the A* algorithm.
 For a detailed description of the algorithm please head over to http://en.wikipedia.org/wiki/A*_search_algorithm.

 Provides a library named libastar.so that implements the A* algorithm.